geb/geb/doc/manual/src/chapters/120-build-integrations.md

 # Build System & Framework Integrations

-This kind of integration for Geb is typically focussed on managing the base url and reports dir as build systems tend to be able to provide this configuration (via the [build adapter](configuration.html#build_adapter) mechanism).
+This kind of integration for Geb is typically focused on managing the base URL and reports dir, as build systems tend to be able to provide this configuration (via the [build adapter](configuration.html#build_adapter) mechanism).

 ## Grails